-The same inspector who might be hired to inspect an existing home can be hired to do inspections five or six times during construction of your new custom home.
+The inspector who might be hired to inspect an existing home can be hired to do inspections several times during construction of your new custom home.
 This inspector can be involved from the start.
+The first time he/she can look over the home before the walls are closed in, inspecting the framing, wiring, and all things inside of the walls.

-In the negotiations with the builder for the contract for the construction, bring up the subject of the inspector and his/ her role in the project.
+In the negotiations with the builder for the contract for the construction, bring up the subject of the inspector and his/her role in the project.
 The inspector will assist both the owner and the contractor during the construction.
 If the builder balks at having an inspector around periodically, you may want to do business with another builder.

-The inspector will add \$1,000 to \$1,500 to the price of the construction, but the completed home should be as perfect as possible.
+The inspector will add \$1,000 or more to the price of the construction, depending on where the home is located, but the completed home should be as perfect and worry free as possible.